Venir à l’IESM | IESM Institut d'Enseignement Supérieur de la Musique Europe et Méditerranée

 Preparing your application

-All the procedures that you must fulfil in order to study at IESM as a foreign exchange student with the Erasmus+ programme
+All the procedures you need to complete in order to study at IESM as an international exchange student through the Erasmus+ mobility program.

 selection criteria